heutelbeck/sapl-policy-engine/sapl-documentation/6_5_NestJS.md

 | `environment` | `{ ip, hostname }`                                                                |
 | `secrets`     | Not sent unless explicitly specified                                              |

 The `secrets` field carries sensitive data (tokens, API keys) that the PDP needs for policy evaluation but that must not appear in logs.
 It is excluded from debug logging automatically.
-Use it when a policy needs to inspect credentials -- for example, passing a raw JWT so the PDP can read its claims:
+Use it when a policy needs to inspect credentials, for example passing a raw JWT so the PDP can read its claims:

 ```typescript
 @PreEnforce({